Conventions & Signings

 How Did You Break Into Comics?

-I studied BA Illustration at UCA and during the course I got back into drawing comics in a big way after a bit of time away.
-During that time I made contacts online via online message boards (remember them?) and started putting my work on LiveJournal (remember that?!) which garnered the attention of readers, fellow cartoonists and most importantly editors.
+I studied BA Illustration at UCA and during the course I got into drawing comics in a big way – I was looking at artists like Craig Thompson, Jeffrey Brown, Paul Pope, Bryan O’Malley, Corey Lewis and was really inspired to give it a shot (my results were terrible).
+During that time I made contacts online via online message boards (remember them?) and started putting my work on LiveJournal (remember that?!) which got the attention of readers, fellow cartoonists and most importantly editors.
 I was then offered some work with Oni Press around 2004 and have been working in the industry ever since.

 What about Rick and Morty?
 How did you get that job?